AdityaSrinivasManohar/ros_monitor/README.md

 # ROS_MONITOR
-ros_monitor is inspired by [cyber_monitor](https://cyber-rt.readthedocs.io/en/latest/).
-It is a tui which shows ros topics with their types as well as any messages on the topics.
-This way one wouldnt have to remember any of the ros cli commands, and have all information in one cli-tool.
+ros_monitor is inspired by cyber_monitor.
+It provides a text-based user interface (TUI) for visualizing ROS topics, their message types, and live topic data—all in one place.
+With ros_monitor, you no longer need to memorize ROS CLI commands, making it easy to inspect and interact with your ROS system efficiently from a single, streamlined tool.

 ![Demo](images/ros_monitor_demo.gif)